 In 2017, Mississippi, like many other states, legalized the new gambling craze: daily fantasy sports.
 More importantly, the Fantasy Contest Act (H 967) laid out the regulatory framework for the entire Mississippi sports betting industry, following a similar roadmap to other states.

 Mississippi’s daily fantasy sports law was sure to include another statute with broad ramifications.
 In it, the state altered several definitions and provisions in the Gaming Control Act of 1972, including the one banning sports betting in the state.
 Actually, they didn’t include anything, they just never used the words “sports betting,” so, essentially, the new daily fantasy sports law removed the prohibition against it.

-The MGM won the race to be first to come live to market when Beau Rivage and Gold Strike accepted the first sports wagers in Mississippi history on August 1, 2018.
-Sam’s Town, Horseshoe and IP Casino weren’t far behind as their sportsbooks opened shortly thereafter.
+The MGM won the race to be the first to come live to market when Beau Rivage and Gold Strike accepted the first sports wagers in Mississippi history on August 1, 2018.
+Sam’s Town, Horseshoe, and IP Casino weren’t far behind as their sportsbooks opened shortly thereafter.